siren-js/spec-extensions/README.md

 #### `min` and `max`

-The `min` and `max` properties indicate the allowed range of values for a field.
+Indicate the allowed range of values for a field.
 These properties SHOULD align with the type and format of the field's `value` (see [`value` Type and Format](#value-type-and-format)).
 These properties apply to fields whose `type` is `date`, `month`, `week`,